 Cytopathology Fellowship

-Opening for 2024-2025
+Opening for 2025-26

 The Columbia University Department of Pathology and Cell Biology and its affiliated hospitals offers a one-year ACGME-accredited fellowship training in diagnostic cytopathology.
-The program is based at Columbia University Medical Center/New York Presbyterian Hospital, and draws wide range of materials from three hospitals and large network of ambulatory clinics.
+The program is based at Columbia University Irving Medical Center/New York Presbyterian Hospital, and draws a wide range of materials from three hospitals and a large network of ambulatory clinics.
 We process over 58,000 specimens per year, including approximately 42,000 gynecologic specimens, 12,000 non-gynecologic specimens, and 3,800 fine-needle aspirations.
 Fellows become proficient at rapid on-site evaluation (ROSE) of image-guided procedures, performing FNAs, diagnostic interpretation of FNA and exfoliative cytology specimens, patient safety, quality improvement, and lab management.

 We have eight board-certified cytopathologists with various expertise, including thyroid, respiratory, gynecologic, genitourinary, and many with surgical pathology subspecialties, who are dedicated to resident/fellow education.
 We also have dedicated and excellent cytotechnologists involved in education.